 Dinner will be in the oven for approximately 45 minutes.
 Then it is a case of serving with a simple garden salad.
 Alternatively, you could place some vegetables in the oven to bake along with your chicken.

-Be sure to baste them with cooking juices as the bake.
-This will result in a finger licking sticky maple, garlic and rosemary coating when they are done.
+Be sure to baste them with cooking juices as they bake.
+This will result in a finger-licking sticky maple, garlic and rosemary coating when they are done.

 If you use chicken thigh fillets (no bone) they will take less time to cook in the oven.
 Depending on the thickness of your fillets, probably around 30 minutes baking time.